A Super Bowl of Ten Benefits.

 - ½ teaspoon kosher salt

-- Combine peaches, pears, pineapple, tomatoes, corn and black bean in a very large bowl.
+- Combine peaches, mangos, pineapple, tomatoes, corn and black bean in a very large bowl.
 Lightly stir in red onion, green onion, jalapeno peppers and cilantro.
 In a separate small bowl, whisk oil, lime juice, zest, garlic, salt and cumin.
 Pour over fruits and vegetables and toss lightly.
 Taste and add additional salt and/or cumin if desired.
 Enjoy immediately with corn tortilla chips.
 Refrigerate leftovers in a tightly covered container.
+Makes about 12 cups salsa.